-Code Title Credits
+Code ritie Credits

-Major 73-74
+Major 74-78

 General Education 49-50

-Total Credits 123
+Total Credits 124-127

 - In order to meet requirements for endorsements and dual majors this number is subject to change.
-Students should consult with their advisor. - Courses must be chosen so that at least two different geographic areas are studied (e.g., a course on Africa, a course on Latin America). - TESL majors who are non-native speakers of English must reach an advanced proficiency level in English.
+Students should consult with their advisor. - Courses must be chosen so that at least two different geographic areas are studied (e.g., a course on Africa, a course on Latin America). - TESL majors who are non-native speakers of English must reach an advanced proficiency level in English. - This course cannot double count toward the language requirement. - 5 EDU 271, EDU 274, and EDU 275 are corequisites for this course. - 6 EDU 241 is a prerequisite for this course. - 7 SPA 201SZ or the Languages and Cultures department placement exam is a prerequisite for this course. - 8 EDU 241 is a corequisite for this course.